VianneyMI/monggregate/readme.md

 ## **Overview**

 Monggregate is a library that aims at simplifying usage of MongoDB aggregation pipelines in Python.
-It is based on MongoDB official Python driver, pymongo and on [pydantic](https://pydantic-docs.helpmanual.io/).
+It's a lightweight QueryBuilder for MongoDB aggregation pipelines based on [pydantic](https://docs.pydantic.dev/latest/) and compatible with all mongodb drivers and ODMs.

 ### Features